EmulationChannel/beeShop/README.md

 # beeShop
-AutoHotkey Script that downloads 3DS game files from a database, and copies them over to a 3DS using FBI's .
+AutoHotkey Script that downloads 3DS game files from a database, and sends them over to a 3DS using FBI's servefiles feature.

 ## How to use: